PDQ: The flexible alternative to Automox

 Secure

-Detect, prioritize, and remediate vulnerabilities — all from one easy-to-use console.
+Detect, prioritize, and patch vulnerabilities, then verify remediation — all from one easy-to-use console.

 Automox

-PDQ Connect is a Windows device management solution built for sysadmins, by sysadmins.
-This easy-to-use platform has everything most sysadmins need without unnecessary fluff driving up the price.
+PDQ is an endpoint management solution built for sysadmins, by sysadmins.
+This easy-to-use platform gives IT teams the core tools they need without unnecessary complexity driving up the price.
 Quickly inventory your fleet, generate reports, deploy applications, scan and remediate vulnerabilities, and automate IT tasks — no matter where your devices are located.

 Transparent pricing | ||